 Finally, go to Google API Libraries page and find and enable the Google Books API.

-To test the OAuth2 service, select the login item in the book client pull down.
-This should launch an OAuth2 consent screen
+To test the OAuth2 service, select the login item in the book client pull down (the three vertical dots in the right upper corner).
+This should launch an OAuth2 consent screen:

-Use any Google user credentials to login, and you should now see a login icon in the client’s top bar, and in the pull down menu, the favorites item should be enabled.
+Use any Google user credentials to login, and you should now see a login icon in the client’s top bar, and in the pull down menu, the favorite item should be enabled, therefore if you tap on it you should see your favorites:

 For more usage details and debug, refer to the Adding OAuth2 to Mobile Android and iOS Clients Using the AppAuth SDK article.